originphp/website/source/docs/upgrade.md

 ## Front Controller

-The front controller `public/index.php` changed to easily allow for changes to be carried out in the framework, if needed.
+The front controller has been adjusted.
 See [Github](https://github.com/originphp/app/blob/master/public/index.php).

-## Bootstrap
+## Bootstrap Process

-The loading of configuration files has been moved from the framework bootstrap to the application bootstrap `config/bootstrap.php`.
+The bootstrap process including loading of configuration files has been moved from the framework bootstrap to the application bootstrap `config/bootstrap.php`.
+This also affects Console Applications

 For example